samuraiball/fullback/README.md

 # Fullback
 ## About this
-this is scrum support web app
+this is scrum support web API.
-`Fullback` is a position who has
+`Fullback` is a position of fugby.

 ## How to use